outcomesinsights/vocabulary_formats/README.md

 ## Why?

-In dealing with various medical terminologies, there are occassios when we need to ensure we are using valid codes from sources such as claims data, vocabulary files, or user-entered data.
-It is not always feesible to compare these codes to a database of known valid codes.
+In dealing with various medical terminologies, there are occasions when we need to ensure we are using valid codes from sources such as claims data, vocabulary files, or user-entered data.
+It is not always feasible to compare these codes to a database of known valid codes.
 The database may not be up-to-date.
 There might be codes that are unknown to the database.
 Access to the database might be difficult to set up.

 Sometimes it's easier to see if a code "looks" like a valid code, hence these regexps.
 The goal is to provide a set of regexps that verify if a code from a given terminology "looks" like the kind of code we expect.